epsilorne/epsilorne.github.io/blog/index.md

 layout: default
 ---

-# Hi!
+# hello

-I'm a third year university student studying computer science, with an interest in lower-level programming.
+I'm a third-year university student studying computer science, and a C-enjoyer.